metalim/adventofcode.2018.go/README.md

   crashed = a.point.collides(b.point)
   ```

-* ### Type definition, on the other hand, hides methods "inherited" from another type
+* ### Type definition, on the other hand, does not inherit methods from another type

   ```go
     type point struct {